Pre-Islamic Arabia: Late Antiquity

-The early 7th century in Arabia began with the longest and most destructive period of the Byzantine–Sassanid Wars.
-It left both the Byzantine and Sassanid empires exhausted and susceptible to third-party attacks, particularly from nomadic Arabs united under a newly formed religion.
+The early 7th century in Arabia began with the longest and most destructive period of the Byzantine–Sasanian Wars.
+It left both the Byzantine and Sasanian empires exhausted and susceptible to third-party attacks, particularly from nomadic Arabs united under a newly formed religion.
 According to historian George Liska, the "unnecessarily prolonged Byzantine–Persian conflict opened the way for Islam".

 The demographic situation also favoured Arab expansion: overpopulation and lack of resources encouraged Arabs to migrate out of Arabia.

 Fall of the Empires

-Before the Byzantine–Sassanid War of 602–628, the Plague of Justinian had erupted (541-542), spreading through Persia and into Byzantine territory.
+Before the Byzantine–Sasanian War of 602–628, the Plague of Justinian had erupted (541–542), spreading through Persia and into Byzantine territory.
 The Byzantine historian Procopius, who witnessed the plague, documented that citizens died at a rate of 10,000 per day in Constantinople.
 The exact number; however, is often disputed by contemporary historians.
 Both empires were permanently weakened by the pandemic as their citizens struggled to deal with death as well as heavy taxation, which increased as each empire campaigned for more territory.

 Despite almost succumbing to the plague, Byzantine emperor Justinian I (reigned 527–565) attempted to resurrect the might of the Roman Empire by expanding into Arabia.
 The Arabian Peninsula had a long coastline for merchant ships and an area of lush vegetation known as the Fertile Crescent which could help fund his expansion into Europe and North Africa.
 The drive into Persian territory would also put an end to tribute payments to the Sasanians, which resulted in an agreement to give 11000 lb of tribute to the Persians annually in exchange for a ceasefire.

 However, Justinian could not afford further losses in Arabia.
 The Byzantines and the Sasanians sponsored powerful nomadic mercenaries from the desert with enough power to trump the possibility of aggression in Arabia.
 Justinian viewed his mercenaries as so valued for preventing conflict that he awarded their chief with the titles of patrician, phylarch, and king – the highest honours that he could bestow on anyone.
 By the late 6th century, an uneasy peace remained until disagreements erupted between the mercenaries and their patron empires.

 The Byzantines' ally was a Christian Arabic tribe from the frontiers of the desert known as the Ghassanids.
 The Sasanians' ally; the Lakhmids, were also Christian Arabs, but from what is now Iraq.
 However, denominational disagreements about God forced a schism in the alliances.
 The Byzantines' official religion was Orthodox Christianity, which believed that Jesus Christ and God were two natures within one entity.
 The Ghassanids, as Monophysite Christians from Iraq, believed that God and Jesus Christ were only one nature.
 This disagreement proved irreconcilable and resulted in a permanent break in the alliance.

-Meanwhile, the Sassanid Empire broke its alliance with the Lakhmids due to false accusations that the Lakhmids' leader had committed treason; the Sasanians annexed the Lakhmid kingdom in 602.
+Meanwhile, the Sasanian Empire broke its alliance with the Lakhmids due to false accusations that the Lakhmids' leader had committed treason; the Sasanians annexed the Lakhmid kingdom in 602.
 The fertile lands and important trade routes of Iraq were now open ground for upheaval.